Home >> Bloomington Events

 The Bloomington Future Leaders program is a joint effort between Bloomington ISD #271 and the Chamber.
 This program provides opportunities for chamber members and students at Jefferson and Kennedy to build relationships with each other and gain insight into different aspects of the businesses of Bloomington and the South Metro.

-Business Matters/Safety Matters is a free program offered by the Bloomington Chamber of Commerce and Bloomington Police Department to all businesses in the city.
+Business Matters/Safety Matters is a free program offered by the Bloomington Chamber of Commerce and Bloomington Police Department to businesses in the city.
 The program is an excellent way to keep in contact and network on issues specific to doing business in Bloomington.
-Information sharing is invaluable and this program builds cohesiveness within the Bloomington Business Community.
-Join the many other businesses in Bloomington that have taken advantage of this terrific program!
+Information sharing is invaluable and this program builds cohesiveness within the Bloomington business community.

 Happy Hour Networking

-Happy Hours are held on opposite months from Let's Connect at various Chamber restaurant or hotel locations.
+Happy Hour Networking events are held every other month at various Chamber restaurant or hotel locations.
 Members mingle while enjoying appetizers and a cash bar.
 Our happy hours are a great way to meet new contacts and reconnect with old contacts in a short amount of time!

 Let's Connect! is held every other month at the Bloomington Chamber offices.
 This popular networking event gives each attendee the opportunity to give a one-minute commercial about his/her company and features space to display brochures.
 Attendees also receive a continental breakfast.